 In 2014 the Museum was awarded Heritage Lottery Funding to run a 5 year ‘Skills for the Future’ project, in conjunction with the Institute of Conservation.
 Beginning in October 2014, the museum will host three interns per year, two in textiles conservation, and one in paintings conservation.

-Through C.A.N. (the Conservation Advisory Network) the department works with Tyne and Wear Archives and Museums to help museums with conservation and collections care advice and training across the North East and in partnership with Beamish to museums in County Durham.
+Through the Conservation Advisory Network (CAN) the Conservation Department works with Tyne and Wear Archives and Museums (TWAM), to help museums with conservation and collections care advice and training across the North East.

 To read about some of the work our Conservation team has recently undertaken, see Conservation Projects, or look at the Museum blog.